 Twenty-five-year old Lilli Unwin is an enchanting and soulful young singer, composer and arranger with an authentic sound, a playful and evocative stage presence and a penchant for intelligent, thought-provoking lyrics.
 Since graduating with a BA (Hons) from London’s Trinity Laban Conservatoire of Music and Dance, where she was awarded a first for her final recital and the TCM Trust Silver Medal in Jazz, she has been building her repertoire and performing at various venues in her adopted home town, London, including Spice of Life, Brixton East and the Hoxton Bar and Kitchen.

 Lilli Unwin moulds the ups and downs of navigating her twenties into a string of original songs that blaze and smoulder with bold femininity.
-Her debut album, addresses the universal themes of love, longing and loss through honest and fearless female stories, propeling Jazz into a whole new dimension.
+Her debut release, addresses the universal themes of love, longing and loss through honest and fearless female stories, propeling Jazz into a whole new dimension.

 Learning through each season as you rise from the ashes,

 navigating the storms and embracing the quiet.
+Lilli Unwin

 In 2017 Lilli was selected as one of 14 artists to work with Mercury-nominated artist ESKA on a composition residency at Band on the Wall, Manchester.